-One good way to come up with a namespace is to combine the name of your screen with an underscore ().
+When you create an ID for your elements, it's a good idea to include the name of your screen at the front of each ID.
 For example, if your screen name is account and you have an input box for the user's first name, your ID for that input box would be account_firstName.